 Get started

-Crochet is a relaxing and creative craft that uses yarn and a hook to create fabric.
-This guide will help you get started with the essentials.
+Crochet is a relaxing craft that uses yarn and a hook to create fabric.
+This guide covers the essentials to start your first project.

-- Crochet Hook: Available in various sizes (measured in mm).
-Choose the size recommended for your yarn.
+- Crochet Hook: Choose the size recommended for your yarn

-- Stitch Markers: Help mark places in your work and to keep track of rounds.
+- Stitch Markers: To mark places and keep track of rounds

 - Scissors